Skip to main content

 #define AUTO_BED_LEVELING_BILINEAR

-And edit the values as follows
+And edit the values as shown below:

 #define Z_CLEARANCE_DEPLOY_PROBE 0 // Z Clearance for Deploy/Stow